 I’m excited about how this project is going so far.
 It is so versatile.
 The cart is incredibly organized and has everything we need for a successful program.
 I love that it’s mobile.

-We loved doing the seed and sprout salad.
-It was fun giving them the Brussels Sprouts and the Pomegranate – foods they were not used to having.
+We love the Seeds and Sprout Salad.
+It is fun giving students Brussels Sprouts and Pomegranate – foods they are not used to having.
 We found and printed off photos of the plants the different seeds came from.
 Everyone in the room, parents included, learned something new.
 We made enough for everyone to have a taste and the students enjoyed serving the adults something they had made.
 Three of the ten students have been back to report they made the recipe at home.

-What are some of the challenges and how are you overcoming those?
+What are some of the challenges to offering food education and how are you overcoming those?

 What stands out most from the Charlie Cart curriculum?